Echoes in Eternity: Critical reception

-Echoes in Eternity has received many positive reviews since its release.
-Don Lawson of Blabbermouth.net gave the album a 8/10 stating "Echoes in Eternity is as definitive a hardcore experience as anyone is likely to get in 2025.
+Echoes in Eternity has received positive reviews since its release.
+Don Lawson of Blabbermouth.net gave the album a 8/10, stating "Echoes in Eternity is as definitive a hardcore experience as anyone is likely to get in 2025.
 Sometimes, it takes the masters to raise the alarm, and here it is, ringing with deafening assurance."
-Garry Alcock writing for Ghost Clut Magazine gave the album a 9/10 rating stating "Another overwhelming success, Echoes in Eternity is yet another example why Agnostic Front has been, will continue to be, and will always remain, at the top of the hardcore heap."
+Garry Alcock, writing for Ghost Clut Magazine, gave the album a 9/10 rating, stating "Another overwhelming success, Echoes in Eternity is yet another example why Agnostic Front has been, will continue to be, and will always remain, at the top of the hardcore heap."
 Dan Barnes of The Razor Edge added "Echoes in Eternity is Agnostic Front's Reigning Phoenix Music's debut and is a reminder that the fire still burns brightly and passionately."
-Ed Walton of Distorted Sound gave the album a 8/10 calling it "the true tour de force of an album which wears its heart on its sleeve with pride.
+Ed Walton of Distorted Sound gave the album a 8/10, calling it "the true tour de force of an album which wears its heart on its sleeve with pride.
 Echoes in Eternity holds the spirit of hardcore and creates a fun, no holds barred listen that shakes you to your core but is an abundance of fun throughout, it is not to be missed."